sudippalash/lang-maker/README.md

         |
         | Provide a route name for language route.
 Example: user.language
         | Provide a prefix name for language url.
 Example: user/language
         | If language route use any middleware then provide it or leave empty array.
 Example: ['auth ']
         */

-        'route_name' => 'user.language',
+        'route_name' => 'user.languages',
-        'route_prefix' => 'user/language',
+        'route_prefix' => 'user/languages',
         'middleware' => [],

         /*